-Researchers at the University of Texas Anderson Cancer Center, Kumamoto University and the University of Rochester Cancer Center are finding some encouraging results in early tests involving the yellow spice, Turmeric.
+Researchers investigating Turmeric at the University of Texas Anderson Cancer Center, Kumamoto University, and the University of Rochester are finding some encouraging results in early tests involving the yellow curry spice.

 Their early results suggest it may help slow multiple myeloma and possibly other types of cancer.